openedx/edx-documentation/en_us/shared/developing_course/testing_courseware.rst

 .. note:: This view is available only if your course has started, and only for content that has a status of :ref:`Published and Live`.

 Specific student view displays published content in your live course as the learner that you specify experiences it.
+When you view the **Progress** page, the page displays grades and progress for the learner that you have specified.

 When you view your course content as **Specific student**, be aware of the following limitations.